Variation of anticyclotomic Iwasawa invariants in Hida families

 \end{introconj}

-For $f$ corresponding to $p$-ordinary elliptic curves, and under rather stringent assumptions on $\bar\rho_f$ which were later relaxed by Pollack--Weston \cite{pollack-weston}, one of the divisibilities predicted by Conjecture~\ref{AIMC} was obtained by Bertolini--Darmon \cite{bdIMC} using Heegner points and Kolyvagin's method of Euler systems.
+For newforms $f$ of weight $2$ corresponding to elliptic curves $E/\bQ$ with ordinary reduction at $p$, and under rather stringent assumptions on $\bar\rho_f$ which were later relaxed by Pollack--Weston \cite{pollack-weston}, one of the divisibilities predicted by Conjecture~\ref{AIMC} was obtained by Bertolini--Darmon \cite{bdIMC} using Heegner points and Kolyvagin's method of Euler systems.
 More recently, after the work of Chida--Hsieh \cite{ChHs2} the divisibility